-Identify flow route to TNW5: Ditch 8 flows into an unnamed tributary, then into Johnson Ditch, then into Big Creek Ditch, then into Bayou DeView, then into Cache River, and then into the White River.
+Identify flow route to TNW5: Ditch 6 flows into Johnson Ditch, then into Big Creek Ditch, then into Bayou DeView, then into Cache River, and then into the White River.

-Tributary stream order, if known: 1st order.
+Tributary stream order, if known: 2nd order.

-4 Note that the Instructional Guidebook contains additional information regarding swales, ditches, washes, and erosional features generally and in the arid West.
+4 Note that the Instructional Guidebook contains additional information regarding swales, ditches, washes, and erosional features generally and in the arid West